Lamps and lights

 Two palaces were built on islands in Pichola Lake.
 This picture shows Jag Mandir, illuminated by night.
 (Photo copyright © by Kaj Halberg)

 The Moon and coconut palms (Cocos nucifera), just before dawn, Colva Beach, Goa.
+The Moon is illuminating a small cloud, and together they resemble an old-fashioned street lamp.
 (Photo copyright © by Kaj Halberg)

 Kota Gate, an old city gate in Bikaner, Rajasthan, is illuminated in the evening.
 (Photo copyright © by Kaj Halberg)